 The Humble Canal Flood Gate, near Montegut, is making significant progress with its much-needed upgrade, which will usher in a faster and easier process for closing the canal during high water events.
-The new floodgate recently completed its first phase of construction, finishing all pre-load dirt work and marking and a major milestone in the project's implementation.
-Once the pre-load dirt work settles and the engineering and design of the structure is complete, construction on the floodgate structure will begin.
+The new floodgate recently completed its first phase of construction, finishing all pre-load dirt work.
+Once the pre-load dirt work settles and the engineering and design of the structure are complete, construction will begin.